neelsmith/greeklang/attic/specs/md/attic/orthography/AtticCharacters.md

 # Representation of the characters in the Attic writing system

-This page specifies two systems for directly transcribing characters used in the Attic writing system.
+This page specifies two systems for directly transcribing characters used in the Attic writing system to Unicode code points in form NFKC.

 ## Encoding Attic characters in the ASCII range of Unicode